adityatelange/evil-winrm-py/README.md

 - Lightweight and Python-based for ease of use.
 - Keyboard Interrupt (Ctrl+C) support to terminate long-running commands gracefully.
 - Support for SSL to secure communication with the remote host.
+- Support for Kerberos authentication with SPN (Service Principal Name) prefix and hostname options.
+- Support for custom WSMan URIs.

 ## Installation (Windows/Linux)